Inseparable local uniformization: Simultaneous local log uniformization of Abhyankar valuations

 To finish the proof of Theorems \ref{insepunif} and \ref{equivunif} we have yet to prove Theorem \ref{equivunif} for Abhyankar valuations.
-We have been postponing that proof until this section because the proof involves logarithmic geometry.
-Actually, we will prove Theorem \ref{Abhth}, which is much stronger than the Abhyankar case of Theorem \ref{equivunif}.
-In particular, it establishes local uniformization over a perfect base field (no inseparable alteration is required), and it treats finitely many valued fields simultaneously, though one has to weaken smoothness to log smoothness due to a well known Abhyankar example.
+We have been postponing that proof until this section because it involves techniques, including logarithmic geometry, that are not used in the rest of the paper.
+Although the proof is rather elementary, it involves a relatively heavy terminology, that may make it difficult to follow.
+So, let us outline the main idea before going into details.